 A History of Excellence

-Founded in 1862, the Ontario Veterinary College (OVC) at the University of Guelph is the oldest Veterinary College in North America.
+Founded in 1862, the Ontario Veterinary College (OVC) at the University of Guelph is the oldest Veterinary College in Canada and the United States.
 Dedicated to the advancement of veterinary and comparative medicine, OVC faculty have a distinguished international reputation for excellence in teaching, research and service.